Radiation pressure: Solar radiation pressure

 Solar radiation pressure is due to the Sun's radiation at closer distances, thus especially within the Solar System.
-(The radiation pressure of sunlight on Earth is very small: it is equivalent to that exerted by about a milligram on an area of 1 square metre, or 10 μN/m2, or 10-10 atmospheres.)
 While it acts on all objects, its net effect is generally greater on smaller bodies, since they have a larger ratio of surface area to mass.
 All spacecraft experience such a pressure, except when they are behind the shadow of a larger orbiting body.

 Solar radiation pressure on objects near the Earth may be calculated using the Sun's irradiance at 1 AU, known as the solar constant, or GSC, whose value is set at 1361 W/m2 as of 2011.

 All stars have a spectral energy distribution that depends on their surface temperature.
 The distribution is approximately that of black-body radiation.
 This distribution must be taken into account when calculating the radiation pressure or identifying reflector materials for optimizing a solar sail, for instance.

-Momentary or hours long solar pressures can indeed escalate due to release of solar flares and coronal mass ejections, but effects remain essentially immeasureable in relation to earth's orbit.
-However these pressures persist over eons, such that cumulatively having produced a measureable movement on earth-moon system's orbit.
+Momentary or hours long solar pressures can indeed escalate due to release of solar flares and coronal mass ejections, but effects remain essentially immeasureable in relation to Earth's orbit.
+However these pressures persist over eons, such that cumulatively they have produced a measurable movement on the Earth-Moon system's orbit.